CharishmaKondamuri/Insurance-Claims-Analysis/README.md

 ORDER BY c.CustomerID, cl.ClaimDate;
 ```

+#### 8.Percentage of Approved, Rejected, and Pending Claims by Agent
-#### 8.Show the percentage of claims that were approved, rejected, and pending for each agent.
+Query to show the percentage of claims that were approved, rejected, and pending for each agent.

 ```sql
 SELECT